 Define jargon or spell out acronyms the first time they appear on any page.
-You cannot assume prior knowledge, memory, or even the context by which a user arrives on the page.
+Prior knowledge may not exist, memory may fail, or even the context by which a user arrives on the page may cause confusion.

 Avoid idioms, metaphors, clichés, and colloquialisms